SummaryRead the full fact sheet

 Common responses to a diagnosis of diabetes include:

-- fear of experiencing hypoglycaemia (low blood glucose – potential symptoms include dizziness and fainting) in public
+- Fear of experiencing (low blood glucose – potential symptoms include dizziness, drowsiness and losing consciousness) in public.

 Children and teenagers coping with diabetes